ukitazume/sysdigcloud-kubernetes/README.md

 kubectl create -f sysdigcloud/config.yaml --namespace sysdigcloud
 ```

-Most settings can also be edited after the initial deployment (as shown later in this document).
+Most settings can also be edited after the initial deployment, as they will be known just after the deployment of some Kubernetes services.

 ### Step 3: Quay pull secret